 The Maturity Date is the date income payments begin under the contract, provided the Annuitant is still living on that date.
 The Maturity Date must be a date at least thirteen months from the date the contract is issued.

 The owner selects the contract's initial Maturity Date at issue.
-Thereafter, until income payments begin, the owner may elect to extend the Maturity Date in one-year increments, so long as the new Maturity Date is not a date beyond the latest permitted Maturity Date.
+Thereafter, until income payments begin, the owner may elect to extend the Maturity Date in one-year increments to any date at least 10 years after the date of the last premium payment and within one year of the last Maturity Date, so long as the new Maturity Date is not a date beyond the latest permitted Maturity Date.
 The latest Maturity Date we currently permit may not be a date beyond the younger Annuitant's 90th birthday, unless we consent to a later date.
 We reserve the right to discontinue to allow the deferral of the Maturity Date at any time and without prior notice.
 Any consent for a new Maturity Date will be provided on a non-discriminatory basis.

 An owner may request to change the Maturity Date by sending written notice to our Home Office prior to the Maturity Date then in effect.
 If you change the Maturity Date, the Maturity Date will mean the new Maturity Date selected, provided such Maturity Date is not a date beyond the latest permitted Maturity Date.
 If income payments have not commenced upon reaching the latest permitted Maturity Date, we will begin making payments to the named payee.
-Income payments will be made in the form of a Life Income with a 10 Year Period Certain.
+In this circumstance, income payments will be made in the form of a Life Income with a 10 Year Period Certain.